-{\bf Remark}: Essentially the same topology appears in the flip-flop shown in \cref{fig:ffmm}, with its two live and safe families of markings and its two conflicting simple circuits, i.e., (A, ENV, B) and (B, ENV, A).
-An interesting question is whether digital designs can avoid multiple marking families, and if so, at what cost in the number of logical operations required.
-In many cases, different families of markings on the same graph represent computations of different functions.
-The existence of graphs that support more than one marking family shows that a marking family conveys information not conveyed by the underlying graph.
-One can ask the following question: what conditions on a strong graph are necessary and sufficient for the existence of more than one family of markings on that graph?
-See the next subsection for part of the answer, which may be original, given that we have not seen it elsewhere.
+In many cases, different families for the same graph represent computations of different functions.
+The existence of graphs that support more than one family shows that a family conveys information not conveyed by the underlying graph.
+One can ask: what conditions on a strong graph are necessary and sufficient for the existence of more than one family for that graph?
+See the next subsection for part of the answer, which we have not seen elsewhere.